sewoller/A3/Systems/A Tangible Approach to Time Management/A Tangible Approach to Time Management.md

 Key Points:
 - R. Ahmed, M Frontz, A Chambers, and S. Voida have proposed a physical rime representation device using marbles to help users estimate and track time for tasks.
 - The core idea is that human time perception is subjective and can lead to poor time management.
 - The device initiates a 25-minute countdown, dropping marbles to signify completed intervals, followed by a 5-minute break.
-This follows the Pomodoros System.
+This follows the [[Pomodoro Technique]].